JavierZavaleta94/Roman-Numeral-Converter/README.md

-# FreeCodeCamp - JavaScript Algorithms and Data Structures Projects: Roman Numeral Converter
+# FreeCodeCamp Assignment - JavaScript Algorithms and Data Structures Projects: Roman Numeral Converter

 Convert the given number into a roman numeral.

 All roman numerals answers should be provided in upper-case.

-# Assignment
+# Output Examples

 convertToRoman(2) should return "II".